gitcoinco/grants-stack-indexer-v2/packages/data-flow/README.md

 ### [StrategyRegistry](./src/strategyRegistry.ts)

-The `StrategyRegistry` stores strategy IDs in memory to populate strategy events with them.
+The `StrategyRegistry` stores strategy IDs to populate strategy events with them given the Strategy address.

 ### [DataLoader](./src/data-loader/dataLoader.ts)

-The `DataLoader` is responsible for applying changesets to the database..
+The `DataLoader` is responsible for applying changesets to the database.